After his death

 Among those who had supported Berlioz in his lifetime a few continued to be active on his behalf after his death; prominent among these in France was from the start Ernest Reyer, then a few years later Auguste Morel.
 In Germany Hans von Bülow resumed his championship of Berlioz in the 1870s, while at the same time in England Wilhelm Ganz (from 1879 onwards) and especially Charles Hallé (from 1880 onwards) helped to introduce English audiences to some of his music.
 In Paris the revival had started before this: the conductor Jules Pasdeloup, who had already performed shorter excerpts of Berlioz at his Concerts populaires in the 1860s, continued as a supporter of the composer after his death and was soon followed, then overtaken, by Édouard Colonne.
 Increasingly the task was taken up by a new generation of musicians and writers.
 A brief survey divided by countries may be given here; more detail will be added in the pages on individual figures listed below, and in these pages names not singled out for separate treatment will also receive mention.
 The reader is also referred to the retrospective view given by David Cairns from the vantage point of the bicentenary year 2003, which is reproduced on this site.

 The renewed interest in Berlioz after his death, and the growing familiarity of Paris audiences with his music, prompted an upsurge of studies and books in France concerning him.
 These included the first detailed and authoritative biographies to be devoted to the composer; particular mention should be made here of the work of Adolphe Jullien and later Julien Tiersot.
 As well as the posthumous publication of the Mémoires in 1870 this period also saw the beginning of the publication of the composer’s correspondence.
 First came a volume of letters covering much of the composer’s life (1879), followed a few years later by a volume which contained many of the letters addressed by Berlioz to his lifelong friend Humbert Ferrand (1882).
 In addition many letters were published piecemeal in journals over the years.
 With the exception of the letters of Berlioz addressed to Princess Carolyne Sayn-Wittgenstein, which were published in Germany (1903), and a collection of new letters published bilingually in the United States by Jacques Barzun (1954), the publication of the complete correspondence of Berlioz took place in France over a long period of time.
 First came the enterprise by Julien Tiersot in 3 volumes published in Paris (1904, 1919 and 1930), which was left unfinished, and then the edition in 8 volumes of all the letters, published in Paris between 1972 and 2003, the work of a team of scholars under the general editorship of Pierre Citron.
 It should be placed on record that the moving spirit behind the whole enterprise was Thérèse Husson (1928-2005), whose name does not appear on the title page, but who without ever drawing attention to herself did so much behind the scenes to promote the cause of Berlioz in France (she was general secretary of the Association nationale Hector Berlioz from its foundation in 1962 till shortly before her death).
-In addition to the complete correspondence and new editions of Berlioz’s books, the publication of all his critical articles was undertaken; initially the fruit of a transatlantic collaboration, the project soon established its centre in Paris, and seven volumes out of ten have appeared to date (1996-).
+A supplementary volume of letters with the title Nouvelles lettres de Berlioz, de sa famille, de ses contemporains was published by a team of scholars led by Peter Bloom in 2016.
+In addition to the complete correspondence and new editions of Berlioz’s books, the publication of all his critical articles was undertaken; initially the fruit of a transatlantic collaboration, the project soon established its centre in Paris, and eight volumes out of ten have appeared to date (1996-).

 In one crucial respect, France fell short: it was in Germany that the publication of the complete musical works of Berlioz was first attempted to coincide with the composer’s centenary, and when it came to his bicentenary it was a German publisher who issued the second and this time complete edition of his music.
 Having said that, the contribution made over time by French musicians and writers to the rehabilitation and promotion of France’s greatest composer has not always received sufficient recognition.
 For instance, the introduction to Jacques Barzun’s Berlioz and the Romantic Century (volume I, pp. 3-22) dates the turning of the tide in the posthumous reputation of Berlioz and the start of the ‘New Berlioz criticism’ to as late as the 1920s.
 But this passes over what had been achieved in France and Germany before this time, and no mention is made at this point of the critics Ernest Reyer, Adolphe Jullien and Julien Tiersot (their role is only acknowledged later in Barzun’s work).
 Barzun’s survey of Berlioz’s afterfame in France (volume II, pp. 301-6) gives a less than complete picture of the work accomplished, as a comparison with the detailed record of the years 1869-1884 suggests.
 One fact which contributed to the perception of Berlioz as a composer who was not appreciated in his own country, is that side by side with the genuine champions of Berlioz in France, there existed from the late 19th century onwards an influential body of opinion which instinctively denigrated the composer.
 An article by Pierre-René Serna on this site addresses this point with regard to France (see also an 1893 article by Adolphe Jullien).
 The same preconceived hostility to Berlioz can be traced in other countries, though perhaps not to the same extent, and may never entirely disappear.
 Ignorance and prejudice are seemingly indestructible.
 Berlioz’s very originality and independence of mind are liable to generate adverse reactions on the part of those who find comfort in the safety of convention.
 It is a problem that Berlioz himself was all too aware of: in a passage in his Memoirs (chapter 59) he refers, in connection with hostile critics in the German press, to ‘people with fixed ideas, who at the mere sight of my name on a poster or in a newspaper fly into a rage, like bulls when shown a red rag’.